 This is a revised and updated tutorial based on the Adafruit Electro-knit Cable tutorial created by Becky Stern.
 (The FTDI cable programming is now done with the FT_PROG utility program, which replaced the older utility called MProg.
 We invert the RTS# signal so it can be used on pin 3.
 The connector wiring is simplified.)

 img2track and similar programs communicate with Brother knitting machines using a data port originally intended for a Brother FB-100 floppy disc drive.
 This port is available on Brother models 930, 930e, 940, 950i, 965i, and 970.

 To connect a computer to the knitting machine, we use a USB-to-serial cable.
 One end has a USB connector to plug into your computer.
 The other end has a special connector to plug into the port on the back of the knitting machine.
 The cable contains a converter chip that translates between USB signals and the TTL signals used by the knitting machine.

-The converter cables we've been using are the TTL-232R-3V3, made by Future Technology Devices International (FTDI).
-However, (as of January 2013) none are available with a connector to fit the knitting machine.
+We recommend the TTL-232R-5V, made by Future Technology Devices International (FTDI).
+However, these are not made with a connector to fit the knitting machine.
 The Brother knitting machines use a nonstandard 2x4 pin data port.
 Therefore we must modify the cable to attach a matching connector.
 This modification does not require cutting or soldering.
 You will need a pin, needle-nosed pliers, electrical tape, and a steady hand.

-The knitting machine uses nonstandard opposite polarity signals, so the converter chip in the cable must be configured appropriately.
-FTDI supplies a program for this, but it is only available for Microsoft Windows.
-You will also need to install driver software on the Windows computer.
+The knitting machine uses reversed-polarity signals, so the converter chip in the cable must be configured appropriately.
+FTDI supplies a program for this; it is only available for Microsoft Windows.
+To use it, you will also need to install driver software on the Windows computer.